 docs(contribution): example pull request title (DEV-001)

-The PR description should contain important information for its reviewers.
-Don't copy/paste the Jira task description here.
-Instead, start the description by adding the following:
+The PR description should contains important informations for its reviewers.
+Don't copy/paste YouTrack task description here.
+Instead of that start the description by adding the following:

-GitHub's Autolink Setting will automatically generate a link to the Jira issue.
+Github's Autolink Setting will automatically generate a link to Youtrack's issue.

 Add a label (optional)

 This step is optional, since it has no impact on the release process anymore.
-However, adding at least one of the corresponding labels to your PR will help quickly realize its purpose:
+However adding at least one of the corresponding label to your PR will help quickly realize its purpose:

 - breaking: breaking changes.